 Measure, Fast And Slow

 Have you read “Thinking, Fast And Slow” by Daniel Kahneman?
 Kahneman won the Nobel Prize in Economics, and he also may have written the greatest non-fiction book of the past decade.
-In case you haven’t read it, let us summarize the thesis for you: people are stupid.
+In case you haven’t read it, let us summarize the thesis for you: People are stupid.

 Now this may come as a surprise to you, but it turns out that marketers are also people, and subject to the same cognitive biases as all other humans.
-As Bob Hoffman, the Diogenes of Advertising, puts it: “marketers prefer precise answers that are wrong to imprecise answers that are right.”
+As Bob Hoffman, the Diogenes of Advertising, puts it: “Marketers prefer precise answers that are wrong to imprecise answers that are right.”
 And nowhere is this more obvious than in the case of digital analytics.

 I actually think it’s much worse than that – CTR is a negative indicator.
 The things that get you a lot of clicks are disastrous for your brand.
 Things like click-baity headlines, low-frequency campaigns, and targeting robots, who are much more likely to click than real-life humans.

-So in other words, CTR is at best worthless, and at worst it’s a negative KPI (High CTR = Low Effectiveness).
+In other words, CTR is at best worthless, and at worst it’s a negative KPI (High CTR = Low Effectiveness).
 And yet, all across the world right now, marketers are re-allocating their budgets to whatever channel gives them the best CTR.

 What explains this?
 “Thinking, Fast and Slow.”
 CTR is easy to track and measure, so marketers continue to measure it, despite being well-aware of its enormous limitations.

 Last-click attribution is what it sounds like – whatever channel drove the last action before the purchase gets credit for that purchase.
-Now if you tell a room full of marketers that last-click attribution makes no sense, because multiple touchpoints could have contributed to the sale, you will see a lot of nodding heads.
+Now if you tell a room full of marketers that last-click attribution makes no sense because multiple touchpoints could have contributed to the sale, you will see a lot of nodding heads.
 Of course, it makes no sense.
 And yet, we continue to use it.

 That’s “Thinking, Fast and Slow.”

-And what if it turns out that $100 Leads became customers 30% more often, and spent 10% more over time?
-Well then by optimizing towards the cheapest leads, this marketer may have lost their company millions of dollars in revenue over a multi-year period.
+And what if it turns out that $100 leads became customers 30% more often, and spent 10% more over time?
+Well then, by optimizing towards the cheapest leads, this marketer may have lost their company millions of dollars in revenue over a multi-year period.

 We recently met with a company called Bizible, for instance, which now has an API integration with LinkedIn.
 Bizible ties together ad exposure data and CRM data to determine revenue per channel, using an algorithmic multi-touch attribution model.
-They can give you the sales pitch better than we can, but it struck as the future of measurement.
+It can give you the sales pitch better than we can, but it struck us as the future of measurement.